 Address: Lungotevere de’ Cenci – Rome.
 Phone: +39 06 68400661.
 Opening hours: From 10:00 till 15:15 (Fridays from 09:00 till 13:15).
 Ticket price: 11 Euros; children younger than 10, free; Roma Pass holders, 8 Euros.

 The collection is exhibited inside the Tempio Maggiore.

 The Museo Ebraico was reopened in 2005, after a thorough reconstruction.
 At present it consists of 6 rooms and the collection is displayed in such a way that it explains the 2000 years of Jewish history in Rome.

-- Room 2: Medieval manuscripts and inscription on grave stones originating from the catacombs and from the Synagogue in Ostia Antica.
+Room 2: Medieval manuscripts and inscriptions on grave stones originating from the catacombs and from the Synagogue in Ostia Antica.

-- Room 4: Silver and polychrome marble objects as well as precious textiles that were donated to the Synagogue in Rome by the Jews of the ghetto.
+Room 4: Silver and polychrome marble objects as well as precious textiles that were donated to the Synagogue by the Jews of the ghetto.

 Room 5: A video is shown, with interviews and historical news fragments dealing with the deportation of the Jews during the fascist era.

 The Jewish Museum ends in a hallway, the first part of which deals with everyday Jewish life in the ghetto and the second half with the decorations in the Cinque Scole.
 These Cinque Scole were 5 small synagogues gathered in one building.